taustation-fan/taustation-fan.github.io/ships.md

 ## Operating a Ship

-Once you buy a ship, you have to give it a name (length between 3 and 100 characters), and then it becomes available at the Docks.
+Once you buy a ship, you have to give it a name (length between 3 and 100 characters, Unicode allowed), and then it becomes available at the Docks.
 A newly bought ship is fully fueled.

 At the Docks, you can enter the ship, and choose a destination.
 On a Jump Gate, the destination can be a connected jump gate or a local station.
 On other stations, you can just select local destinations.

-Using a ship consumes fuel proportionally to the travel time.
+Using a ship consumes fuel proportionally to the travel distance.
 You can refuel at any dock, though the price per fuel depends on the station, and is roughly proportional to the station level.
 It varies between roughly 1,500 credits per gram on Tau Station to about 12,000